Impact Measurement Pilot

 How it Works

-If you have been invited to submit your metrics, please review the KPI Reporting Guide <add link> to preview the KPIs, their purpose, and examples.
+1. Through our reporting form (preferred): Please review the KPI Reporting Guide to preview the KPIs, their purpose, and examples.
 When you are ready, please have one person from your organization enter the metrics in the reporting form below.
 All KPIs are optional.
 Please report as many as you can.
+It is fine if you only have the data of a few KPIs.

 Contact